"Without a decent test management tool, I would have had to clone myself..."

 "I see strangely enough still a lot of 'old school' test cycles..."

-Strangely enough, I still see a lot of 'old school' test cycles in the logistics sector.
-I am referring to tests with Excel, Word, email attachments, et cetera.
-Tools like Testersuite are the future, because test cycles can be managed and streamlined very well.
-At many companies where I have worked, I do not see that they are already using test tooling.
-There is still a lot of profit to be made with a tool.
-With a structured test process, you could have prevented nine out of ten problems in production by solving them before going live.
-This provides considerable savings because solving problems in production is much more expensive.
-Testersuite forces you to work in a certain way.
-More complete and more efficient.
+Funnily enough, I still see a lot of "old school" test cycles in the logistics industry.
+By that I mean testing with Excel, Word, email attachments, et cetera.
+Tools like Testersuite are the future because you can manage and streamline test cycles very well.
+At many companies where I have worked, I do not see that they are already using test tooling there.
+There is still a lot to be gained with a tool there.
+With a structured testing process, you could have avoided nine out of 10 problems in production by solving them before going live.
+This results in significant savings because solving problems in production is much more expensive.
+Testersuite forces you to work a certain way.
+Fuller and more efficient.
 You don't have to keep reinventing the wheel.

 If you want to go from Excel to automated testing, you have no idea what you are doing.
 That step is too big.
 You first have to grow in test maturity.
 If you do take that step as a company, you will either cause yourself a lot of trouble or you will have found the egg of Columbus.
 That is what I would like to know.